Which probiotics are for IBS?

 IBS-A (A for alternating digestive symptoms)

-Another option is to simply try a general daily probiotic such as 'For every day EXTRA Strength'.
-Two of the strains in 'For every day EXTRA Strength', Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 have been specifically trialled in those with IBS and shown to reduce bloating and abdominal distensionii.
-This product is therefore ideal for anyone suffering from any type of IBS, not only to regulate bowel movements but to also specifically help relieve the general symptoms of chronic bloating, abdominal distension and abdominal cramps.
-See the research on our EXTRA Strength probiotic to find out more about this product and the L. acidophilus NCFM® strain, or read the customer reviews on this product.
-Customers wishing to take a particularly high dose of probiotics can take 2 capsules a day.
-Our highest strength supplement, 'For every day MAX', also contains L. acidophilus NCFM® , as well as Bifidobacterium lactis HN019, a strain that has been clinically trialled and shown to support digestive health.
+One option is to try a high-quality general daily probiotic.
+Two strains, Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 have been specifically trialled in those with IBS and shown to reduce bloating and abdominal distensionii.
+In combination they are ideal for anyone suffering from any type of IBS, not only to regulate bowel movements but to also specifically help relieve the general symptoms of chronic bloating, abdominal distension and abdominal cramps.

 If in doubt?